Keyboard shortcuts

 Array Types

-C++ array type is a fixed sized container where elements are all of the same type.
-The array type is called std::array and is found in the <array> header.
-Array elements can be accessed using the subscript operator [] or the array::at() method with indices starting at 0.
-The subscript element access does not perform bounds checking while array::at() does, meaning the later will throw and exception if an out of bounds index is used while the former will crash the program... sometimes.
+C++'s array type is a fixed sized container where every elements is of of the same type and located contiguously next to each other in memory.
+Much like other types it is found in the std namespace and is called; as you might of guess std::array, which You can import from the <array> header.
+An element in an array can be accessed using the subscript operator [] or the array::at() method with indices starting at 0.
+The subscript operator access does not perform bounds checking while array::at() does, meaning the latter will throw and exception if an out of bounds index is used while the former will results in 'Undefined Behaviour' which may or may not crash the program.

 const auto e1 = a[0]; // valid